altaga/White-Hole/README.md

 ### Contactless Payment:

-Payment cards are not just a traditional NFC chip, in fact they are more like small computers with installed programs, which run in milliseconds at the time the chip is being scanned.[3](#references).
+Payment cards are not just a traditional NFC chip, in fact they are more like small computers with installed programs, which run in milliseconds at the time the chip is being scanned.
+[3](#references)

 <img src="./Images/emv1.jpg" width="100%">